How to Play Nassau Golf Game: Official Guide

 B. Stroke Play Nassau (common adaptation)

 2. The lowest segment total wins that segment.
 If playing teams, define whether the team total is aggregate (sum of both players) or best-ball only (single best score per hole).
-This must be agreed prior to play.
+This must be agreed before play.

 How to Keep Score in Nassau Golf Game